Wandalen/willbe/doc/version2.eng/concept/SectionAbout.md

 The section contains descriptive information about the module.

 The section has no resources.
 Furthermore is can have any structure from arrays and maps having any form of nesting.
 If a build parameter is not the path and if a user does not know where it should be written, then he writes it to the "about" section.
-The data in this section can be used in steps, for example, the `about :: keyword / 0` selector will use the first keywords.
+The data in this section can be used in steps, for example, the `about::keyword/0` selector will use the first keywords.

 ### Example